 Allen Press can be found in courts from New Jersey to Detroit to Long Island representing the airline pilots and automobile dealers who have made him their top choice for counsel from across the United States.

-Allen also has extensive trial experience in construction disputes and numerous other area of business dispute.
+Allen also has extensive trial experience in construction disputes and numerous other areas of business disputes.